GlobalPass-AG/developer/docs/api-integration-guide/4-id-auto-expiry-tracking.md

----
-sidebar_position: 5
----

-# ID Auto-Expiry Tracking
+# 4 ID Auto-Expiry Tracking

 ID Auto-Expiry tracking is an optional feature, and GlobalPass support should be informed to enable the tracking upon integration of the feature; otherwise, screening statuses will not change and the webhooks will not be sent.